Commitment and Consistency

 - Get staff to set their own targets and write them down on paper to benefit from commitment and consistency.

 See our article on how commitment and consistency influence behaviour for more details on this principle of persuasion.
-The other principles of persuasion are:
+Finally, the other principles of persuasion are:

-- Reciprocity.
-If we do someone else a favour they will feel obliged to reciprocate.
+- If we do someone else a favour they will feel obliged to reciprocate.

 Commitment and Consistency – What is the most powerful weapon of persuasion?